Task Force's Report

 About the Task Force

-The Board of Trustees created the ESG Responsibility Task Force to establish a long-term, proactive approach to managing ESG responsibility.
+The Board of Trustees created the Environmental, Social and Governance (ESG) Responsibility Task Force to establish a long-term, proactive approach to managing ESG responsibility.

 The Board worked with the Student Association, the Faculty Senate and the GW Alumni Association to identify representatives to serve.
-Trustee Peter Harrison has agreed to serve as chair of the Task Force.
-Over the coming months, the Task Force will seek input and feedback from the university community, and we will provide more information on these opportunities as it becomes available.
-We hope all members of our GW community will be involved in this process as we move forward together.
+Trustee Peter Harrison served as chair of the Task Force.

 The Trustees formed the ESG Responsibility Task Force to seek input from our community and provide guidance to the Board on achieving these objectives: